zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 ## Virtual library

 The _Virtual Lib_ in Concrete-ML is a prototype that provides drop-in replacements for Concrete-Numpy's compiler, allowing users to simulate what would happen when converting a model to FHE without the current bit-width constraint.
+The Virtual Library comes from Concrete-Numpy, where it is called [Virtual Circuits](https://app.gitbook.com/o/-MIF05xPVoj0l_wnOGB7/s/49QbUJ63qvCPBgHEb0Jc/tutorials/virtual_circuits).
 Additionally, it quickly simulates the behavior with 8 bits or less without actually doing the FHE computations.

 The Virtual Lib can be useful when developing and iterating on an ML model implementation.
 For example, you can check that your model is compatible in terms of operands (all integers) with the Virtual Lib compilation.
 Then, you can check how many bits your ML model would require, which can give you hints as to how it should be modified if you want to compile it to an actual FHE Circuit (not a simulated one) that only supports 8 bits of integer precision.